 - Voluntary acknowledgment of paternity — If the couple is not married, the father can complete and submit a voluntary paternity acknowledgment form at the time of the child's birth.
 A court hearing is still required to legally establish paternity and make court orders with regards to the child.
 However, if the father has signed this form, he is presumed to be the father.

-- If the father denies or has doubts that the child is his, the court can order mandatory genetic testing.
+- Genetic testing — Genetic testing is the study of genetic markers contained in body samples such as hair, saliva, blood, skin and other tissue to determine the probability of a genetic relationship between two people.
+If the father denies or has doubts that the child is his, the court can order mandatory genetic testing.
 If there is any doubt regarding paternity, genetic testing is always a good idea.

-Paternity confers rights and obligations upon the father and the child.
-Once paternity is established either parent can petition for custody and placement (visitation).
+Paternity confers rights and obligations between the father and the child.
+Once paternity is established, either parent can petition for custody and placement (visitation).
 If joint legal custody is awarded, the father will be able to participate in decisions about the child's education, religion and health.